ls1intum/Artemis/README.md

 gulp
 ```

-[Bower](https://bower.io) is used to manage CSS and JavaScript dependencies used in this application.
-You can upgrade dependencies by
-specifying a newer version in [bower.json](bower.json).
+[Bower](https://bower.io) is used to manage CSS and JavaScript dependencies used in the ArTEMiS application client (in the browser).
+You can upgrade dependencies by specifying a newer version in [bower.json](bower.json).
 You can also run `bower update` and `bower install` to manage dependencies.
 Add the `-h` flag on any command to see how you can use it.
 For example, `bower update -h`.

 For further instructions on how to develop with JHipster, have a look at [Using JHipster in development](http://www.jhipster.tech/development).